Election Day · September 16, 2026

 Download

-Experience matters.
 Bocar's recovery requires someone who has managed budgets, delivered projects, and maintained financial stability — for 15 years.
+Someone who will sue Access Point and stop the bleeding.
+Vote September 16.

 Read the Full Letter ↑